bitrise-io/devcenter/_articles/reviews/deploying-an-ios-app.md

 1. Make sure the `Certificate and profile installer` Step or the `iOS Auto Provision` Step is in your workflow.

    Do NOT use both!
-2. Make sure you the `Xcode Archive & Export for iOS` Step is in your workflow.
+2. Make sure the `Xcode Archive & Export for iOS` Step is in your workflow.
 3. Set the `Select method for export` input of the Step to `development`.
 4. Make sure the `Deploy to Bitrise.io` Step is in your workflow.
 5. Start a build.